msarit/weatheroutfits/README.md

 ### Run the following commands each in a seperate console tab:

+Start the frontend:

+- npm run start

+Start the backend:

-npm run start (starts the frontend) npm run start:backend (starts the backend)
+- npm run start:backend